elem01/V-0.19/How-to-install-motor-temperature-sensor.md

 The sensor used is the [LM35](http://www.ti.com/lit/ds/symlink/lm35.pdf) that is very popular and easy buy online like on Ebay.
 It is also very simple to interface with the TSDZ2 motor controller, where just 3 wires need to be connected (please see the information bellow).

-The LM35 outputs a linear voltage, 10mV/K, over the temperature range, i.e 2.98V @25C , 3.58V@85C.
+The LM35 outputs a linear voltage, 10mV/K, over the temperature range, i.e 0V@0C, 2.98V @25C , 3.58V@85C, 3.73V@100C.
 Because the only free header connector available on the TSDZ2 motor controller that reads an analog voltage signal is the one used for the throttle, the sensor is connected to that header and the throttle can not be connected and used.

-There are two types of controller 8 wire with throttle and 6 wire with no-throttle.
+There are two types of controller: 8 wire with throttle and 6 wire with no-throttle.

 * 8 wire: You will cut the wires and connect sensor to them
-* 6 wire: You will pick the encapsulant away from the pcb and solder to the pcb
+* 6 wire: You will pick the encapsulant away from the pcb and solder to the pcb.

+## LM35

 I connected LM35 to a connector so is possible to remove it when I need, for instance when I want to remove the motor: